Reid Road Reservoir Quarry project

 Designation/Exemption (2021)

-By requiring an environmental assessment process for the establishment and operation of this quarry, additional opportunities for public consultation and environmental studies will be provided.
-For example, studies not required as part of the application process under the Aggregate Resources Act must be completed as part of the environmental assessment.
+By requiring an environmental assessment process for the establishment and operation of the quarry, additional opportunities for public consultation and environmental studies will be provided.
+For example, certain studies not required as part of the proponent’s application process under the Aggregate Resources Act must be completed as part of the environmental assessment.